Jawaharlal Nehru University sedition row: Background and prelude

 Jawaharlal Nehru University (JNU) is one of India's highest ranked universities, known as one of the country's best graduate schools in the social sciences.
-The student union of the university has close ties to India's Communist parties; the university itself has mobilized around a number of political issues.
+The student union of the university has close ties to India's Communist parties; the university itself has mobilized around several political issues.
 The administration of the university is answerable to the Union government;

-In February 2016, 10 students of the university organized an event protesting the executions of Afzal Guru and Maqbool Bhat, and in support of "the struggle of Kashmiri people for their democratic right to self-determination".
+In February 2016, 10 students of the university organised an event protesting the executions of Afzal Guru and Maqbool Bhat, and in support of "the struggle of Kashmiri people for their democratic right to self-determination".
 The event was planned to be held on 9 February.
 Afzal Guru was a Kashmiri separatist convicted of participating in the 2001 Parliament attack: his execution in 2013 had drawn criticism for being carried out in secret.
 Maqbool Bhat, also a Kashmiri separatist, was the co-founder of the Jammu Kashmir Liberation Front, and had been hanged in 1984.
 The students organizing the event were all former members of the Democratic Students' Union (DSU).

 Posters advertising the event had invited people to attend a protest march against the "judicial killing of Afzal Guru and Maqbool Bhatt."
 The posters also mentioned an exhibition of art and photographs about the history of the occupation of Kashmir, and the struggles of its inhabitants.
-Members of the Hindu nationalist student union Akhil Bharatiya Vidyarthi Parishad (ABVP) protested the event, and wrote a letter to the Vice Chancellor of the university, asking him to prevent it.
+Members of the Hindu nationalist student union, the Akhil Bharatiya Vidyarthi Parishad (ABVP) protested the event, and wrote a letter to the vice chancellor of the university, asking him to prevent it.
 The university administration withdrew permission for the event a few hours before it was to be held.
 The registrar of the university said that the request for permission that had been filed for the event had not mentioned Afzal Guru, and that it had therefore been incomplete.
-After filing a complaint with the JNU administration, ABVP leader Saurabh Kumar Sharma invited two television channels to cover the event.
+After filing a complaint with the JNU administration, the ABVP leader, Saurabh Kumar Sharma, invited two television channels to cover the event.

 At a similar event held the previous year, permission had also been withdrawn shortly before the event; according to the organizers, this was because S. A. R. Geelani, a Kashmiri lecturer at the Delhi University, had been scheduled to speak.
-Geelani had been accused of involvement in the 2001 attack on the Indian parliament, but had been acquitted.
+Geelani had been accused of involvement in the 2001 attack on the Indian parliament, but had been acquitted due to lack of evidence.
 The organizers nonetheless held the event.
 Several students tried to prevent Geelani from attending: stones were thrown at his car, and Geelani himself was manhandled.
 He was able to attend the event due to JNU students forming a human chain to protect him.
-Geelani and the organizers stated that the disruptive students were members of the ABVP: the ABVP denied this.
+Geelani and the organizers stated that the disruptive students were members of the ABVP, which was denied by the ABVP.